brainglobe/slicereg/docs/developers/workflow.md

 # Use Cases

 This directory contains all the meaningful actions (called "Use Cases") that a user can do in the application, each action getting its own file to make it easier to find.
-A use case tends to be a straightforward workflow (e.g. get some data, then calculate some value, then show it onscreen).
+A use case tends to be a straightforward command (e.g. get some data, then calculate some value, then show it onscreen).

 If you were writing an academic paper about this project, each Use Case would be a sentence in the paper (e.g. Users can Move Sections to a given coordinate and orientation in the reference atlas).